streamdeck-linux-gui/streamdeck-linux-gui/README.md

 ### Bug Reports

-Open a bug report [here](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/issues) and follow the template.
+Open a [bug report](https://github.com/millaguie/streamdeck-gui-ng/issues) and follow the template.
 Please include as much information as possible.

 ### Have a Question?

-If you need any help, have a question, or just want to discuss something related to the project, please feel free to open a [discussion](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/discussions).
+If you need any help, have a question, or just want to discuss something related to the project, please feel free to open a [discussion](https://github.com/millaguie/streamdeck-gui-ng/discussions).

 ## Known issues

-* pip package is not yet available for the current state of the project.
+- pip package is not yet available for the current state of the project.
 Please install from source, currently trying to find a better way to provide the package.
-* Streamdeck uses [pynput](https://github.com/moses-palmer/pynput) for simulating **Key Presses** but it lacks proper [support for Wayland](https://github.com/moses-palmer/pynput/issues/189).
+- Streamdeck uses [pynput](https://github.com/moses-palmer/pynput) for simulating **Key Presses** but it lacks proper [support for Wayland](https://github.com/moses-palmer/pynput/issues/189).
 Generally your results will be good when using X (Ubuntu/Linux Mint).
 [This thread](https://github.com/timothycrosley/streamdeck-ui/issues/47) may be useful.
-* **Key Press** or **Write Text** does not work on Fedora (outside of the streamdeck itself), which is not particularly useful.
+- **Key Press** or **Write Text** does not work on Fedora (outside of the streamdeck itself), which is not particularly useful.
 However, still do a lot with the **Command** feature.
-* Some users have reported that the Stream Deck device does not work on all on specific USB ports, as it draws quite a bit of power and/or has [strict bandwidth requirements](https://github.com/timothycrosley/streamdeck-ui/issues/69#issuecomment-715887397).
+- Some users have reported that the Stream Deck device does not work on all on specific USB ports, as it draws quite a bit of power and/or has [strict bandwidth requirements](https://github.com/timothycrosley/streamdeck-ui/issues/69#issuecomment-715887397).
 Try a different port.
-* If you are executing a shell script from the Command feature - remember to add the shebang at the top of your file, for the language in question. `#!/bin/bash` or `#!/usr/bin/python3` etc. The streamdeck may appear to lock up if you don't under some distros.
+- If you are executing a shell script from the Command feature - remember to add the shebang at the top of your file, for the language in question. `#!/bin/bash` or `#!/usr/bin/python3` etc. The streamdeck may appear to lock up if you don't under some distros.